 As a national personal injury law firm, Sokolove Law has a network of attorneys across the country and can help clients in all 50 states.
 We can help you file your claim wherever you are located in the U.S.

 5. No Upfront Cost for Camp Lejeune Legal Services

 At Sokolove Law, our Camp Lejeune attorneys don’t charge any upfront costs or hourly fees.
 We only get paid if you do, so there’s no financial risk to taking legal action with us.

 Even if you or your loved one suffered injuries years ago, you may now be able to take legal action and pursue compensation due to new laws.

-Our Camp Lejeune water lawyers may be able to help civilian workers, veterans, and family members affected by a number of different health issues relating to the contaminated water at Camp Lejeune — including multiple types of cancer, Parkinson’s disease, birth defects, and more.
+Our Camp Lejeune water lawyers may be able to help civilian workers, veterans, and family members affected by health issues relating to the contaminated water at Camp Lejeune — including cancer, Parkinson’s disease, birth defects, and more.